 Rapid growth in the number of connected devices, streaming entertainment, and other high-bandwidth activities is placing staggering performance demands on today’s Wi-Fi.
-Intel’s leadership in Wi-Fi innovation continues, bringing higher levels of performance to PCs and home wireless networks to meet the world’s growing connectivity needs.
+Intel’s leadership in Wi-Fi innovation continues, bringing higher levels of performance to PCs to meet the world’s growing connectivity needs.

 Introducing Intel® Wi-Fi 6 (Gig+)